A startup’s guide: How to navigate business uncertainty

 In this scenario, the future consists of a set of discrete outcomes that are mutually exclusive and exhaustive.
 For example, changes in legislation can result in level two uncertainty, as businesses have to revise plans to ensure legal compliance.
 Being unable to predict competitors’ strategies also puts businesses in a level two situation.

-In these scenarios, decision analysis techniques can’t predict the actual outcome, but it can be used to establish probabilities and evaluate the risks and payoffs of different strategies.
+At level 2, traditional decision-analysis techniques cannot predict the actual outcome, but they can establish probabilities and evaluate the risks and payoffs of different strategies.
 Businesses can then make decisions based on their level of risk tolerance.

-Level three uncertainty differs from level two in that businesses can identify a range of possible outcomes, however, they cannot identify a set of discrete outcomes and assign probabilities to them.
-For example, a company can estimate that the consumer penetration rate could be between 10 and 50 percent, but they can’t determine the exact value.
-There’s also a possibility that the actual value falls outside of the range.
+Level three uncertainty differs from level two in that businesses can identify a range of possible outcomes.
+However, they cannot identify a set of discrete outcomes and assign probabilities to them.
+For example, a company can estimate that the consumer penetration rate could be between 10 and 50 percent, but it can’t determine the exact value.
+The actual value may also fall outside of the range.

 Sources of level three uncertainty could include customer demand for new products, new technology performance rates, or unstable economic conditions.